keent/libzfl/README.md

 <A name="toc3-44" title="Dependencies" />
 ### Dependencies

-libzfl depends on czmq (http://czmq.zeromq.org).
-Please build and install libczmq before building and installing libzfl.
+libzfl depends on [CZMQ](http://czmq.zeromq.org).
+Please build and install CZMQ before building and installing libzfl.

 <A name="toc3-49" title="Building and Installing" />
 ### Building and Installing